Avinashhmavi/chat/README.md

 ```bash
 pip install -r requirements.txt
 ```
+4. Create DB3

+Db3 is a `mySQL` database which stores the flow of the chatbot

+- Run the file `creating_db_schema.sql` proceeded by `adding_data.sql` in your MySQL to create a database that is used by the chatbot for the flow

-4. Create a `.env` file outside the `backend folder` and add the Db credentials
+5. Create a `.env` file outside the `backend folder` and add the Db credentials
 ```.env
 # DB1 (Remote MySQL)
 MYSQL_HOST=